-Task No. Task Action Why?
+Task Action Why?
 When?
-Finance Source: Budget or Reserves 030 To review the To undertake commercial fishing on the outcome of the forthcoming appeal against conviction in a prosecution brought successfully with the use of IVMS.
+Finance Source: Budget or areas within the Skerries Banks and Surrounds MCZ, D&S IFCA may review access to demersal gear within these two MPAs. reviewed.
+However, if NE's formal advice suggests that access into this part of the SPPSE SAC is acceptable, this will be dependent on the outcome of the forthcoming appeal against conviction in a prosecution brought successfully with the use of IVMS.
 There may be a need to consider Measures of Equivalent Environmental Benefit when considering changes to access to areas within the SPPSE SAC and Skerries Banks & Surrounds MCZ.
-Initially sectoral meetings to Rudget 030 To review the spiny lobster fisheries in the District and gain information to development potential management measures To undertake commercial fishing sectoral meetings at key port locations within D&amp;S IFCA's District to gather information on management measures that these fishing sectors would like to see introduced to allow for sustainable spiny lobster fisheries.
+Reserves To review the spiny lobster fisheries in the District and gain information to development potential management measures To undertake commercial fishing sectoral meetings at key port locations within D&S IFCA's District to gather information on management measures that these fishing sectors would like to see introduced to allow for sustainable spiny lobster fisheries.
 To determine possible management measures of spiny lobsters within the District Spiny lobster sightings have increased through the D&S IFCA's District - both from commercial fisher's observations and divers' observations since 2014.
 Commercial fishers are seeing an increased number of juveniles and many are actively involved in data collection - locations of sightings; carapace length; sex; maturity.
 Some fishers are tagging spiny lobsters as part of the on-going research.
 The need for the consideration of management measures for spiny lobsters has come through discussions with members of the fishing industry as well as other stakeholders through a D&S IFCA 'Call for Information' in May 2018 and stakeholder meeting held in April 2019 Initially sectoral meetings to take place in May/June 2020 Outputs from these meetings will be considered by the IFCA and further stakeholder engagement may be required to develop potential management measures.
 Future management, if required, could be introduced through the Permit Byelaws in 2021/2022 Budget